-- And in Fate/stay night, we have Kotomine Kirei, who shares color scheme, similar outfits and Joji Nakata's voice with both of them.
+- In Fate/stay night, we have Kotomine Kirei, who shares color scheme, similar outfits and Joji Nakata's voice with both of them.

 - Fujino Asagami.
 Purple-haired character who suffers sexual abuse?
-Sounds like Sakura to me.
+Sounds a lot like Sakura Matou.

-- Ryougi Shiki has a fair resemblance to Ayako Mitsuzuri while Canaan looks like a younger version of her albeit with an obvious palette swap.
-And Canaan's Mystical Eyes are not, well, of Death Perception.
+- Shiki Ryougi has a fair resemblance to Mitsuzuri Ayako, and Canaan looks like a younger version of her, albeit with an obvious palette swap.
+Also, Canaan's Mystical Eyes are not, well, of Death Perception.

-- Functional Magic: Magecraft in defined as "artificial reenactment of Magic", requiring Equivalent Exchange, whereas Magic is "achieving the impossible" (e.g. Operation of Parallel Worlds).
+- Functional Magic: Magecraft is defined as "artificial reenactment of Magic", requiring Equivalent Exchange, whereas Magic is "achieving the impossible" (e.g., Operation of Parallel Worlds).

 - Genre-Busting: It's a mix of romance, horror, Urban Fantasy, murder mystery, and action.